 Most capital improvements required for expansion of Metrolink service during mid-day are complete.
-OCTA and partner agencies are working together with Metrolink and the BNSF to implement improvements allowing expansion of service to Los Angeles.
-OCTA is also working with the Los Angeles-San Diego-San Luis Obispo Rail (LOSSAN) Corridor agencies to enact legislation to support better coordination of services in the corridor for greater integration.
+OCTA and partner agencies are working together with Metrolink and BNSF to implement improvements allowing expansion of service to Los Angeles.
+OCTA is also working with the Los Angeles-San Diego-San Obispo Luis (LOSSAN) Corridor agencies to enact legislation support to better coordination of services in the corridor for greater integration.

 Metrolink is currently operating 48 weekday trains in Orange County.
-To date, rail safety enhancements have been completed and quiet zones have been established in Anaheim, Orange, San Clemente, Santa Ana, and Tustin.
+To date, rail safety enhancements have been completed and quiet zones have been established in Anaheim, Irvine, Orange, San Clemente, Santa Ana, and Tustin.

-Project R allows for sustained operation and enhanced capacity of Metrolink servina trains a viable Orange County, providing alternative to vehicle travel, thereby reducing congestion on crowded roadways and freeways.
+Proiect R allows for sustained operation and enhanced capacity Metrolink trains servina Orange County, providing a viable alternative to vehicle travel, thereby reducing congestion on crowded roadways and freeways.